 Step One: Recognize the Problem

 OK, admit it: Did your eyes just roll after reading that statement?
 Stay with me, because I’m asking you to go deeper than face value with this step.
 Of course we recognize that the problem exists.
 Yet do we then dig deep into our own departments to see if said problem exists within our ranks?
 Don’t assume a potential problem doesn’t exist just because you haven’t had complaints.
 Note: I’m not advocating that you initiate an internal investigation of every officer.
 This step simply involves an objective evaluation of personalities and corresponding job-related behaviors.
 As an example, if you periodically say, “He/she is a good cop but…,” chances are, you should take a deeper look at that employee!

 Step Two: Do the Research

 A great place to start is with the Final Report of the President’s Task Force on 21st Century Policing.
 The report notes the connection between police officer diversity and community trust.
-It also touches on something that Colorado HB-1262 attempts to address: how we can prevent agencies from hiring officers who have left other agencies under less-than-positive circumstances.
+It also touches on something that Colorado HB16-1262 attempts to address: how we can prevent agencies from hiring officers who have left other agencies under less-than-positive circumstances.
 Some of the recommendations of the report—such as the expansion of the National Decertification Index—will take time and cross-organization effort to accomplish.
 Others, however—such as hiring officers based on their track record in community engagement and hiring officers who reflect the community they serve—are entirely within the reach of individual agencies.

 Step Three: Don’t Over-Proceduralize the Problem